DanielMazurkiewicz/WebAI/README.md

   .then(output => {
   })

-ai.reset() // resets any historical data inside NN (for NN's with recurences or historical data)
+ai.reset()  // Resets any internal state, historical data inside NN and
+            // recurrent data
+            // Reseting internal state is performed by assigning default
+            // values to internal state type model properties

+ai.getInternalState()
+ai.setInternalState(state)
+// Allows to store and restore state of NN for recurent and statefull NNs
+// If state is null or undefined then equivalent to ai.reset()

+ai.export({
+  to: 'json' // expected type of export output ("json", "object" - predefined for "core" domain) /* ... other properties of given export type ... */ }).then(nnInExportedFormat => {});

 /*
-  options example:
+  options example for "json" and/or "object" type of export:
   {
     setupDataAs: "base64",  // available options: base64, array
     optimize: "minify",     // moves all possible parameters to setup.data, mangles all names, removes unused parts
-                            // combines all NNs into one (if "net" operation used), removes properties with default
+                            // combines all NNs into one (if "net" operation used), removes properties that have and
-                            // values
+                            // match default values
                             // if property not provided then returns in exact form as was provided
                             // if property is "pretty" moves all possible properties values from "setup" to layers
                             // and pipes